echawk/vu-latex-templates/README.md

 ## My professor is insistent on using 'Times New Roman' as the font!
 What do I do?

-You need to use `xelatex` to compile your document, as well as add the following lines to the beginning of your document:
+You need to use `xelatex` to compile your document, as well as add the following lines to the preamble (the part before the `\begin{document}` command) of your document:
 ```
 \usepackage{fontspec}
 \setmainfont{Times New Roman}